IrisDande/pulumi-bytebase/sdk/dotnet/Config/README.md

-A Pulumi native provider for Pinecone
+A Pulumi native provider for bytebase